Nils Taube: Personal life

-Taube is survived by his wife, Idonea, born Tudor, daughter of Lt.-Col. Owen Frederick Morton Tudor and Hon.
+Taube married Idonea, born Tudor, daughter of Lt.-Col. Owen Frederick Morton Tudor and Hon.
 Noreen Rosamund Anne Tufton, Idonea is a granddaughter of admiral Henry Morton Tudor and John Sackville Richard Tufton, 2nd Baron Hothfield of Hothfield and his wife Lady Ierne Louisa Arundel Hastings.
 She married Baron Nils Taube on 19 January 1954 and they have three sons.

 Death

 Taube died of a stroke on 11 March 2008 in London, England, at the age of 79.